bracesproul/tableize-string/README.md

 # Tableize string

-This is a tiny (5.65 KiB) package that takes in an input and returns a simple string table.
+This is a tiny package that takes in an input and returns a simple string table.

 Example:
 ```ts